matthias1232/Plex-Playlist-to-TV-Stream/README.md

-This tool uses a customized fork of PlexURLGen to retrieve all data from Plex and generate both JSON and EPG XML files.
+This tool uses a customized fork of PlexURLGen from @BalliAsghar to retrieve all data from Plex and generate both JSON and EPG XML files.
 These files contain the necessary information to build a complete EPG, including details about the movies and episodes being played.
 You can find the original script and documentation here

 https://github.com/BalliAsghar/PlexURLGen